NomicFoundation/hardhat/.changeset/chilly-papayas-dance.md

 "hardhat": patch
 ---

-Reduce the amount of ETH sent to the Lock contract in the sample project (Thanks @mutedSpectre!)
+Reduce the amount of ETH sent to the Lock contract in the sample project's deploy script (Thanks @mutedSpectre!)